TomObungu/physics.md/OCR A Level Physics/Specification/Stars/Analysing starlight.md

 where n is an integer with values 0,1,2, etc. The equation is known as the grating equation and can be used to accurately determine the wavelength of monochromatic light

 ## Worked example : Finding the grating spacing
-Monochromatic light from a laser of wavelength 532nm is incident normally at a diffractio grating.
+Monochromatic light from a laser of wavelength 532nm is incident normally at a diffraction grating.
 The angle between the second-order maximum and the zero-order maximum is measured to be $32^\circ$.
 Calculate d
 $$
 \begin{gather*}
 d\sin\theta = n\lambda \\